alecarraro/alecarraro-blog/_posts/2025-08-21-gsoc-project-with-juliareach.md

 <figure>
   <img src="{{ '/assets/images/all_gens_comp.png' | relative_url }}" alt="Reachability plot" width="500">
   <figcaption>Figure 2: Reachable set over time for exact and uncertain dynamics.
-Every third reachset is plot</figcaption>
+Every third reach set is plot</figcaption>
 </figure>

-In this case the reach sets quickly bloat, eventually growing faster than they contract around the fixed point, a very strange behavior.
-For small uncertainty the algorithm behaves well, but with larger uncertainty the over-approximation deteriorates.
+In this case we observe a very strange behaviour: the reach sets quickly bloat growing faster than they contract around the fixed poin.
 Interestingly, increasing the maximum order parameter seems to mitigate the bloating somewhat.

 ### What is going wrong?
 Together with my mentors, I’ve been investigating this issue for several weeks.
 The problem appears to stem from the repeated use of the `reduce_order` method.
 Keeping it brief, in the algorithm we compute end apply at each step the matrix zonotope exponential $$e^{\mathcal{A}}$$ to propagate the state set forward in time.
 This increases the number of generators in the SPZ, forcing order reduction to keep the complexity manageable.
 However, repeated reduction seems to discard generators that capture important information, while the remaining ones grow excessively under successive exponentials.

-This is puzzling, since `reduce_order` works well in other parts of the library.
-It’s unclear whether this instability reflects a deeper stability issue, perhaps some relationship between the amount of uncertainty and the step size, similar to time-stepping constraints in ODE solvers, or whether it comes from a subtle bug in the implementation (such as how reduction is applied).
-What is certain is that the issue seems specific to this algorithm, which is still very new and, before our work, had only been implemented in a single library
+However this is quite puzzling, since `reduce_order` works well in other parts of the library.
+At this point it is still unclear to us whether this instability reflects a deeper stability issue, perhaps some relationship between the amount of uncertainty and the step size, similar to time-stepping constraints in ODE solvers, or whether it comes from a subtle bug in the implementation of one of the many building blocks.
+What is certain is that the issue seems specific to this algorithm, which is still very new and, before our work, had only been implemented in the library [CORA](https://tumcps.github.io/CORA/)

 ### What's next?
 After the end of the GSOC, we made a plan to further investigate the problem and finally turn the algorithm in a stable release.
-Initially I was on track to implement the non-homohenous algorithm as well, but due to the issue, this is postponed for the next few weeks
+I have also implemented the non-homogeneous case $$x' = \mathcal{A}x + \mathcal{B}u$$, however it is not ready for a release yet since there are some implementation details which require further discussion with the mentors.

 ---